-The task of the MPS editor is then to visualize the AST in some user-friendly way and provide means for effective editing.
-For classical textual languages, the editor should give the user the illusion of editing text in a text-like manner, for graphical notations, on the other hand, the editor should take on the habits of a well-behaving diagramming editor.
+The task of the MPS editor is then to visualize the AST in a user-friendly way and provide the means for effective editing.
+For classical textual languages, the editor should provide the user with the illusion of editing text in a text-like manner, for graphical notations, on the other hand, the editor should take on the habits of a well-behaved diagramming editor.

 A projectional editor allows the user to edit the Abstract syntax tree (AST) representation of code in an efficient way.
-It can mimic the behavior of a textual editor for textual notations, a diagram editor for graphical languages, tabular editor for editing tables and so on.
-The user interacts with the code through some intuitive on the screen visuals and can even switch between multiple displays of the same code.Watch video tutorial
+It can mimic the behavior of a textual editor for textual notations, a diagram editor for graphical languages, a tabular editor for editing tables and so on.
+The user interacts with the code through intuitive on screen visuals which they can even switch between for multiple displays of the same code.Watch video tutorial

-JetBrains is well known for their high-performance IDEs and development tools, and MPS is no exception.
+JetBrains is well known for its high-performance IDEs and development tools, and MPS is no exception.

-MPS is a powerful IDE with all you need to get full advantage of the DSLs.
+MPS is a powerful IDE with all you need to take full advantage of DSLs.
 Some of the features included are: Code completion, navigation, refactoring, error checking, quick fixes, debugging of DSLs, language versioning with automatic migrations and integration with mainstream version control systems.Watch video tutorial

-Bridging the semantic gap between the business domain on one side and the implementation domain on the other is handled by the MPS generator.
+Bridging the semantic gap between the business domain and the implementation domain is handled by the MPS generator.